AckerlyXu/heima/articles/hdinsight/hdinsight-administer-use-management-portal.md

-<properties
+---
-    pageTitle="Manage Windows-based Hadoop clusters in HDInsight using the Azure portal preview | Azure" description="Learn how to administer HDInsight Service.
-Create an HDInsight cluster, open the interactive JavaScript console, and open the Hadoop command console." services="hdinsight"
+title: Manage Windows-based Hadoop clusters in HDInsight using the Azure portal preview | Azure
+description: Learn how to administer HDInsight Service.
+Create an HDInsight cluster, open the interactive JavaScript console, and open the Hadoop command console.
-    documentationcenter=""
-    tags="azure-portal"
-    author="mumian"
-    manager="jhubbard"
-    editor="cgronlun" />
-<tags
-    ms.assetid="9295a988-bd88-453a-8c8b-55fa103bf39c"
-    ms.service="hdinsight"
-    ms.workload="big-data"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="01/17/2017"
-    wacn.date=""
-    ms.author="jgao" />
+services: hdinsight
+documentationcenter: ''
+tags: azure-portal
+author: mumian
+manager: jhubbard
+editor: cgronlun

+ms.assetid: 9295a988-bd88-453a-8c8b-55fa103bf39c
+ms.service: hdinsight
+ms.workload: big-data
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 01/17/2017
+wacn.date: ''
+ms.author: jgao
+---

 # Manage Windows-based Hadoop clusters in HDInsight by using the Azure portal preview

 Using the [Azure portal preview][azure-portal], you can create Windows-based Hadoop clusters in Azure HDInsight, change Hadoop user password, and enable Remote Desktop Protocol (RDP) so you can access the Hadoop command console on the cluster.

 The information in this article only applies to Window-based HDInsight clusters.
-For information on managing Linux-based clusters, see [Manage Hadoop clusters in HDInsight by using the Azure portal preview](/documentation/articles/hdinsight-administer-use-portal-linux/).
+For information on managing Linux-based clusters, see [Manage Hadoop clusters in HDInsight by using the Azure portal preview](./hdinsight-administer-use-portal-linux.md).

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
 > Linux is the only operating system used on HDInsight version 3.4 or greater.
-For more information, see [HDInsight Deprecation on Windows](/documentation/articles/hdinsight-component-versioning/#hdi-version-32-and-33-nearing-deprecation-date).
+For more information, see [HDInsight Deprecation on Windows](./hdinsight-component-versioning.md#hdi-version-32-and-33-nearing-deprecation-date).

 ## Prerequisites

 Before you begin this article, you must have the following:

 * **An Azure subscription**.
-See [Get Azure trial](/pricing/1rmb-trial/).
+See [Get Azure trial](https://www.azure.cn/pricing/1rmb-trial/).
 * **Azure Storage account** - An HDInsight cluster uses an Azure Blob storage container as the default file system.
-For more information about how Azure Blob storage provides a seamless experience with HDInsight clusters, see [Use Azure Blob Storage with HDInsight](/documentation/articles/hdinsight-hadoop-use-blob-storage/).
-For details on creating an Azure Storage account, see [How to Create a Storage Account](/documentation/articles/storage-create-storage-account/).
+For more information about how Azure Blob storage provides a seamless experience with HDInsight clusters, see [Use Azure Blob Storage with HDInsight](./hdinsight-hadoop-use-blob-storage.md).
+For details on creating an Azure Storage account, see [How to Create a Storage Account](../storage/storage-create-storage-account.md).

 ## Open the Portal
 1. Sign in to [https://portal.azure.cn](https://portal.azure.cn).